apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 AND    Indicates that both the current condition and the next must be true.
        This is the default behavior for all conditions when no flags are provided.
-NC     Indicates that the condition operand should be matched case-insensitive.
-       **Not implemented.**
 NOT    Inverts the condition.
 OR     Indicates that either the current condition or the next one must be
        true, as contrasted with the default behavior from ``[AND]``.